Tarcisio2code/42Berlin/C_Piscine/C_01/ex01/readme.md

 >	// declare and initialize the variable
 >	int i = 24;
 >
->	// declare and initialize the level-1 pointer variable
+>	// declare and initialize the level-1 pointer
->	// use the dereference operator(*) to declare pointer variable
+>	// use the dereference operator(*) to declare the pointer
->	// use the address of operator(&) to store the address of a variable in the pointer variable
+>	// use the address of operator(&) to store the address of a variable in the pointer
 >	int *ptr1 = &i;
 >
 >	// use multiple indirections to create a chain of pointers